 The program consists of two full-time academic years, including two summers.

 Applicants are expected to fulfill the following requirements for admission to the Program:

-- To hold a bachelor’s degree from an accredited institution, with a general point average of at least 3.0 (based on a four point scale from 0.0 to 4.0).
+- Hold a bachelor’s degree from an accredited institution, with a General Point Average of at least 3.0 (based on a four point scale from 0.0 to 4.0).

-- To submit scores for the Prueba de Admisión a Estudios Postgraduado (EXADEP).
-The exam should be taken within two (2) years of the application date.
-Qualified applicants get a minimum score of 500.
+- Submit scores for the Prueba de Admisión a Estudios Postgraduado (EXADEP).
+The exam should be taken within five (5) years of the application date.
+Qualified applicants must obtain a minimum score of 500.
 Graduate Record Examination (GRE) scores are not considered.

-- To be fluent in a written and oral Spanish.
+- Be fluent in a written and oral Spanish.
 The student must also demonstrate knowledge and comprehension of English language.

-- To have a minimum grade point average of 3.0 on the undergraduate courses listed in Table 1.
+- Have a minimum Specific Grade Point Average of 3.0 on the undergraduate courses listed in Table 1 and 2.

 Table 1.
 Prerequisite Courses